mazharku/FunctionalProgramming/README.md

 3. Pure functions are easier to optimize, since their behavior is predictable and can be memoized or cached.

 ## #Higher-order Function
-A function that takes one or more functions as arguments, or returns a function as its result.
+A higher-order function is a function that takes one or more functions as arguments, or returns a function as its result.
+Essentially, it's a function that operates on other functions.
-Basically, It's a function that operates on functions. higher order function more related to category mathematics than mathematical function
+This concept is more closely related to category theory in mathematics, rather than traditional mathematical functions.

 before java 8, java doesn't support functional style code.